Access to Information (GIPA)

 The request process will take a minimum of 20 working days (4 weeks), from the date your request is received by Council.
 Should there be a high level of demand for our services and/or the information being sought is not easily accessible, a request can take up to 6 weeks to be processed.

-Will Council charge me for an Informal GIPA Request?
+Are there any charges for an Informal GIPA Request?

-A Formal GIPA Application is a process that can be used by a customer who wishes to access records held by Council, that;
+A Formal GIPA Application is a process that can be used by a customer who wishes to access records held by Council, that:

-- are of a sensitive nature,
+• are of a sensitive nature,

-- contain personal information of various parties,
+• contain personal information of various parties,

-- could affect the legislative rights of another person or organisation, or
+• could affect the legislative rights of another person or organisation, or

-- will require significant Council time and resources to process.
+• will require significant Council time and resources to process.

-The Formal GIPA Application process, also known as an Access Application is set out in Part 4, Division 1 of the GIPA Act.
+The Formal GIPA Application process, also known as an Access Application, is set out in Part 4, Division 1 of the GIPA Act.

 How do I make a Formal GIPA Application?